camilaayala01/distribuidos-tp/client/README.md

 BIGGEST ENTRY IN GAME TABLE IS 259397
 BIGGEST ENTRY IN REVIEW TABLE IS 16875
 TODO:
-look for biggest entry, csv library crashed because a field was larger than 131072 check eof is set when file ends create smaller datasets define responses types and how to write them in files check game table reading (number of columns)
+look for biggest entry - DONE
+check eof is set when file ends- DONE create smaller  - NOT define responses types and how to write them in files check game table reading (number of columns) - DONE

+check performance and consider header overhead in initializer cleanse dataset of big entries find out send packet